-Fire and Rain was written by James Taylor in 1970 and is one of Taylor's best known and successful songs.
+Fire and Rain was written by James Taylor in 1970 and is one of Taylor's best-known and most successful songs.
 The song appears on his album Sweet Baby James and was written after his childhood friend Suzanne Schnerr committed suicide.
 The song is also about his struggles with addiction and coping with fame.

-The song is more or less fingerpicking throughout, only occasionally strumming during the chorus.
-Taylor has a rather unorthodox style of playing the guitar and tends to grip chords unconventionally; it's entirely up to you whether you want to hold down the chords like he does or just play them as you normally would.
-It's well worth watching him play this song live before learning it yourself.
+Fire and Rain uses fingerpicking more or less throughout, only occasionally strumming during the chorus.
+Taylor has a rather unorthodox style of playing the guitar and tends to grip chords unconventionally.
+It's entirely up to you whether you want to hold down the chords like he does or just play them as you normally would.
+It's well worth watching him play the song live before learning it yourself.

 - Tempo - 76